 The New Year is rapidly approaching and with it comes holiday parties and merriment.
-If you’re looking to celebrate with a bottle of champagne, you probably already have a hangover treatment plan in place.
+If you’re looking to celebrate with a bottle of champagne, you probably already have a hangover therapy plan in place.
 But do you know why we experience hangovers?
-Without knowing the exact cause of a hangover, your prevention or treatment plans might fall short of the mark.
+Without knowing the exact cause of a hangover, your prevention or therapy plans might fall short of the mark.

 The Science Behind Hangovers